Broadway Theater

 They enjoy the theater productions, and approve of the living’s efforts.

-Theater groups who occasionally rent the theater for their productions, the performers of The Broadway and their audiences are pumped by an exciting energy which exists in this room.
+Outside theater groups who sometimes rent the theater for their productions, The Broadway’s own performers, and their audiences, are pumped by an exciting energy here.

-Larry Bryan of The National Pastime Theater explained in the website article by Anne Keegan mentioned above; “You walk into the room and you feel that there is a magic here.
+Larry Bryan explains: “You walk into the room and you feel that there is a magic here.
 It has the smell of notorious about it.
 There is a life to this room that embraces you.
 The actors feel it.
 The audience feels it.”

 Helpful!

-This activity happened when The Pastime Theater first began to set up the structure as a Theater; twenty years ago.
+This activity described below happened when The Pastime Theater organization first began to set up the building as a Theater twenty years ago.

 When they came back to the theater around 2 am, to finish moving the seating, they were surprised to see that the heavy seating had been moved back where it belonged, again clearing the ballroom floor.
 Larry was the only one with a key to the place.

-Perhaps the entities wanted to help the living in moving the remaining seating, or perhaps they wanted room to dance at one of their after hours entity parties.
+Perhaps the entities wanted to help the living in moving the remaining seating, or perhaps they wanted room to dance at one of their after-hours parties.

 Spirits Play!